Catering Profit Margins: Industry Benchmarks & How to Improve

 2. Standardize Recipes and Portions

 When every cook makes dishes differently, your food costs are unpredictable.
 Create standardized recipe cards with exact ingredient quantities and portion sizes.
+Include plating photos so every team member knows what the finished product should look like β not just the ingredients but the exact portion on the plate.

 3. Renegotiate Supplier Pricing